-39011 Directed Study
+39011 Directed Study 1-4 hrs

-1-4 hrs

 Advanced research and study related to a specialized issue or area in the professional or research doctoral programs.
-Students are expected to focus on researching a particular issue or subject and presenting appropriate applications/implementations of the results of the study to Christian ministry and higher education.
-The student must submit a proposal for a directed study for approval to the

-Doctoral Studies Committee sixty days in advance of the anticipated beginning of the directed study.
-(Enrollment requires approval of the Doctoral Studies Committee.
-Unless otherwise stipulated by the Doctoral Studies Committee, this course may be repeated for credit twice when the content is different.
+Students are expected to focus on researching a particular or subject and presenting appropriate issue applications/implementations of the results of the study to Christian ministry and higher education.
+The student must submit a proposal for a directed study for approval to the Doctoral Academic Policies Committee sixty days in advance of the anticipated beginning of the directed study.
+(Enrollment requires approval of the Doctoral Academic Policies Committee.
+Unless otherwise stipulated by the Doctoral Academic Policies Committee, this course may be repeated for credit twice when the content is different.
 A directed study fee will be assessed.)

-3902# Special Topic: [Title] 1-4 hrs
+3902# Special Topic: [Title]

-An elective course approved by the Doctoral Studies Committee designed to address topics or areas of concentration not covered in catalog/curricular course offering.
+An elective course approved by the Doctoral Academic Policies Committee designed to address topics or areas of concentration not covered in catalog/curricular course offering.
 May be repeated for credit when the content is different.

-39030 Doctoral Internship 1-4 hrs
+39030 Doctoral Internship